Flogistix/airmethane.external-api-client/README.md

 ### Accessing the API
 - Base dev URL: `https://dev-api.axil.ai/airmethane/external/inspections`
 - Base prod URL: `https://api.axil.ai/airmethane/external/inspections`
+- Authorization: we use Auth0 to generate a JSON Web Token (JWT) that we use for Bearer authentication.
+To set up your Auth0 credentials, please contact support@flogistix.com.
+For how to generate your JWT, please see one of the examples.

 The API is used by creating a path with your desired parameters and appending them to the base URLs above.
 The format looks like:
 ```